sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

     More specifically, both does the creation of `symbol` and the register of `led`/`nud`.
 - > but there’s a more practical description in the section “Evaluation order” in Python’s language reference.
   See [the oldest archive](https://web.archive.org/web/20121101045119/https://docs.python.org/3/reference/expressions.html#evaluation-order) which still has the precedence list in the section after "Evaluation order" instead of "Evaluation order" itself.
+### comparison with oilshell implementation
+- > It uses an unusual style of registering methods using decorators
+  > The current token is a global variable oilshell avoids those.
 ## Eli Bendersky
 - As https://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing#id7 says, so same but doesn't use all of them
+  > Which is also the source for *most* of the code in this article
-  > The code is similar to Lundh's, but uses classes in a more traditional manner. i.e. not use @... .
+  - > The code is similar to Lundh's, but uses classes in a more traditional manner. i.e. not use @... .
+### comparison with oilshell implementation
+- Just same as comparison in "Fredrikh Lundh".
 ## Bob Nystrom
 - > His motivation is also to improve on Crockford's exposition.
-  - > Crockford mixes in extra stuff like tracking lexical scope that obscures the core idea.
+  - > Crockford mixes in extra stuff like *tracking lexical scope that obscures the core* idea.
     Yes.
 It is unrelated with precedence although it can be implemented here due to [RD](https://gokcehan.github.io/notes/recursive-descent-parsing.html)...
-- > The tutorial is done in Java, as sort of the "lowest common denominator" among languages.
+- > The tutorial is done in Java, as sort of the "*lowest common denominator*" among languages.
 In his own words,
-  > Like I said, if you can do this in Java, you can do it in any language.
+  > Like I said, *if* you can do this in Java, you can do it in *any language*.
-  - > I feel that the parser is lost in the [verbosity] making it quite the poor teaching language. see [Benefits of prototypal inheritance over classical]
+  - > I really wish that *Java was not used* in this tutorial.
+I feel that the parser is lost in the [verbosity] making it quite the poor teaching language.
+    - see [Benefits of prototypal inheritance over classical] for the *general* verbosity due to using Java *class*.
-    > Hence this leads to more verbose code. ...
+      > Hence this leads to more *verbose* code. ...
 Yes Java has interfaces, but that's not sufficient.
-Sometimes you really need multiple inheritance.
+Sometimes you really need multiple inheritance. and OP
+      > JavaScript and Lua both use *prototypal inheritance*, and I still don't see any advantage of this style over classes.
+It might be *easier to implement*
+    - For here
+      > it really does obscure the algorithm with *extraneous classes, files, and directories*.
+### comparison with oilshell implementation
+- i.e. not much verbose, i.e. using as less codes as possible.
 # [oilshell implementation](https://www.oilshell.org/blog/2016/11/03.html)
 It is about a [POSIX-compatible](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_06_04) shell arithmetic parser ([the standard](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap01.html#tag_18_01_02_01) doesn't include `**`)
 - > Many recursive algorithms like tree traversal are purely functional.